The Standard NAFEMS Benchmarks

 Although these tests were critical they were not "pathological", i.e they were not designed such that any competent commercial system would be unable to provide satisfactory results.
 Targets were normally single point values of stress for static structural problems, temperature for thermal problems and frequency for free vibration problems.
 Wherever possible targets were obtained from analytical solutions but numerical solutions, from more than one system, have also been used.

-It was appreciated at the tome of selection that it was not desirable that the "standard" set should be subject to frequent changes and every effort was made to ensure that their specification was clear and unambiguous and that they could be run on any competent system without reference to other sources.
-(However the appropriate back-up references were supplied for the benefit of those who wanted additional information).
+It was appreciated at the time of selection that it was not desirable that the "standard" set should be subject to frequent changes and every effort was made to ensure that their specification was clear and unambiguous and that they could be run on any competent system without reference to other sources.
+(However, the appropriate backup references were supplied for the benefit of those who wanted additional information).
 Nevertheless, one of the benchmarks (test T3 for transient thermal analysis) proved unsatisfactory.
-The reasons for this were explained in the "Benchmark" article by Alan Welsh. ("Benchmark", January 19889, p23).
+The reasons for this were explained in the "Benchmark" article by Alan Welsh. ("Benchmark", January 1989, p23).

 The format of the original set has been retained and the specification has been kept as brief as possible consistent with content and clarity and avoidance of ambiguity.